ayushk1233/gptease-benchmark/README.md

 - **Latency scaling issues** — per-dimension LLM judge calls scale linearly with prompt count × model count × dimension count.
 Large-scale benchmarks become expensive.
 - **No confidence intervals** — scores are reported as point estimates without confidence intervals or variance analysis.
 - **No statistical normalization** — scores are not normalized across prompt difficulty levels, which could create prompt-specific biases.
+- **Cross-judge comparison validity** — models evaluated by different judges cannot have their scores directly compared.
+DeepSeek V4 Pro and all other models in the final run used different judges (Kimi vs DeepSeek respectively), making their scores exist on different scales.
+This was a deliberate trade-off to avoid self-judge bias, but it means the DeepSeek ranking in the leaderboard carries an asterisk.

 ---